Working with a Lawyer (Washington State)

 Should I Ask About Fees?

 Yes.
 The lawyer may not tell you about fees if you don’t ask.
-Ask about costs and the amount of time the lawyer thinks your case will take.
+See the questions listed above.
 It is better to know what to expect in the beginning than to have a disagreement later.

-Be open to talking about your ability to pay.
-Ask the lawyer if she can send you an itemized bill every month so that you can keep track of the amount you owe.
-Ask for this monthly itemized bill even if you have agreed to pay the lawyer some other way.
+Be honest about your ability to pay.
+Ask the lawyer about sending an itemized bill every month so that you can keep track of the amount you owe.
 Ask whether itemized billing would increase the charges.

 Should I Get a Written Fee Agreement?